JDBJohnBrown/TuringMachineInRacket/README.md

      By default, Master.rkt includes loading "code.states" from the user desktop It then opens up the screen for editing the state machine.
      Once this is closed, it will open the simulator.
+## Include Turing Machine
+I have included a basic turing machine as an example with this code.
+It is contained in the file code.states.
+This machines purpose is to find strings within the language {0,1} who are palindromes with an equal number of 0s and 1s.
 ## Notes
 * The Master file contains extensive notes on the use and operation of this application.
 * This program is not capable of comprehending Multi-tape Turing Machines.